 Please list below the possible hazards of starting this person without the correct documentation, what control measures you will put into place to reduce the risk and whether the risk is low, medium or high.

-Example - If you decide to start a teacher in post before the DBS certificate is back (contrary to NYCC policy) a potential hazard could be that you are not fully aware of that person’s background.
+Example - If you decide to start a teacher in post before the DBS certificate is back a potential hazard could be that you are not fully aware of that person’s background.
 However, you may have reduced this risk by checking their references and verifying that the teacher in question was employed at another school in the last three months.
 If the person’s proposed start date and their last day at their previous school or college are less than three months apart, then there is no statutory requirement to obtain a new Enhanced DBS check, where staff are transferring to similar work.
-However, it is NYCC policy for a new DBS check for all staff who are new to NYCC.
 Therefore, given that there is sufficient other information, the person could be assessed to be of low risk, particularly if there is also supervision in place.